-frame_packing_arrangement_id $0 \sim 2^32-1$ is an identifying number that may be used to identify the usage of the frame packing arrangement SEI message.

-frame_packing_arrangement_cancel_flag indicates whether the frame packing arrangement SEI message cancels the persistence of any previous frame packing arrangement SEI message in output order.

-$quincunx_sampling_flag$ indicates whether each color component plane of each constituent frame is quincunx sampled.

-spatial flipping flag indicates that one of the two constituent frames is spatially flipped.

-frameO flipped flag indicates which one of the two constituent frames is flipped.

-field_views_flag 1 indicates that all pictures in the current coded video sequence are coded as complementary field pairs.

-${\tt frame0_self_contained_flag}$ indicates whether inter prediction operations within the decoding process for the samples of constituent frame 0 of the coded video sequence refer to samples of any constituent frame 1.

-frame1_self_contained_flag indicates whether inter prediction operations within the decoding process for the samples of constituent frame 1 of the coded video sequence refer to samples of any constituent frame 0.

-frame_packing_arrangement_extension_flag 0 indicates that no additional data follows within the frame packing arrangement SEI message.

-frame_packing_arrangement_type is the type of packing arrangement of the frames as specified in Table D-8, ISO/IEC 14496-10D.2.25.

-$\verb|content_interpretation_type| indicates the intended interpretation of the constituent frames.\\$ frameO_grid_position_y specifies the vertical location of the upper left sample of constituent frame 0 below the spatial reference point.

-All information provided in this document is subject to legal disclaimers.

-${\tt frame0_grid_position_x} \ \ {\tt specifies} \ \ the \ \ horizontal \ \ location \ \ of \ the \ upper \ left \ sample \ of \ constituent \ frame \ 0 \ to \ the \ right \ of \ the \ spatial \ reference \ point.$ frame1_grid_position_x specifies the horizontal location of the upper left sample of constituent frame 1 to the right of the spatial reference point.

-frame1_grid_position_y specifies the vertical location of the upper left sample of constituent frame 1 below the spatial reference point.

-frame_packing_arrangement_repetition_period indicates persistence of the frame packing arrangement SEI message.
+- frame_packing_arrangement_id 0 ~ 2^32-1 is an identifying number that may be used to identify the usage of the frame packing arrangement SEI message. - frame_packing_arrangement_cancel_flag indicates whether the frame packing arrangement SEI message cancels the persistence of any previous frame packing arrangement SEI message in output order. - quincunx_sampling_flag indicates whether each color component plane of each constituent frame is quincunx sampled. - spatial flipping flag indicates that one of the two constituent frames is spatially flipped. - frame0 flipped flag indicates which one of the two constituent frames is flipped. - field_views_flag 1 indicates that all pictures in the current coded video sequence are coded as complementary field pairs. - current_frame_is_frame0_flag indicates the current decoded frame and the next decoded frame in output order. - frameO_self_contained_flag indicates whether inter prediction operations within the decoding process for the samples of constituent frame 0 of the coded video sequence refer to samples of any constituent frame 1. - frame1_self_contained_flag indicates whether inter prediction operations within the decoding process for the samples of constituent frame 1 of the coded video sequence refer to samples of any constituent frame 0. - frame_packing_arrangement_extension_flag 0 indicates that no additional data follows within the frame packing arrangement SEI message. - frame_packing_arrangement_type is the type of packing arrangement of the frames as specified in Table D-8, ISO/IEC 14496-10D.2.25. - content interpretation type indicates the intended interpretation of the constituent frames. - frameO_grid_position_x specifies the horizontal location of the upper left sample of constituent frame 0 to the right of the spatial reference point. - frameO_grid_position_y specifies the vertical location of the upper left sample of constituent frame 0 below the spatial reference point. - frame1_grid_position_x specifies the horizontal location of the upper left sample of constituent frame 1 to the right of the spatial reference point. - frame1_grid_position_y specifies the vertical location of the upper left sample of constituent frame 1 below the spatial reference point. - frame_packing_arrangement_repetition_period indicates persistence of the frame packing arrangement SEI message.